Skip to Main Content

 2020 cycle

 On Oct.
-1, 2021 the Colorado Independent Congressional Redistricting Commission submitted the congressional redistricting plan to the Colorado Supreme Court for final approval.
+1, 2021, the state’s congressional commission submitted the congressional plan to the state Supreme Court.
 On Nov.
-1, 2021 the Colorado Supreme Court approved the plan.
+1, 2021 the state Supreme Court approved the plan.
+On Mar.
+18, 2022, at the Secretary of State’s request, the state Supreme Court approved minor technical changes to the map.

 2010 cycle